-Cross cut shredding is the most effective shredding technique as it is impossible to reconstruct documents as the shredder reduces confidential materials to fine pieces of confetti.
-You may already have a cross cut shredder in your office which is great but there are still several security issues you could potentially contend with.
-Employees top priority isn’t shredding paper, which means it usually gets forgotten about and left to pile up on people’s desks, next to the shredder or thrown in the recycling bin.
+Cross-cut shredding is the most effective shredding technique as it is impossible to reconstruct documents because the shredder reduces confidential materials to fine pieces of confetti.
+You may already have a cross-cut shredder in your office which is great but there are still several security issues you could potentially contend with.
+Your employees’ top priority isn’t shredding paper, which means it usually gets forgotten about and left to pile up on people’s desks, next to the shredder or thrown in the recycling bin.

 If you’re shredding your own documents in-house make sure:

 If you feel like you don’t have the time to shred your documents yourself, we can be trusted to securely destroy your documents on-site or off-site.
-Shredall SDS Group machines meet EN15713 security level 3, suitable for most sensitive or confidential information and produces cross-cut strips of 16mm.
+Shredall SDS Group machines meet EN15713 security level 3, producing cross-cut strips of 16mm suitable for the most sensitive or confidential information.
 In ultra-high security mode, the machines meet the requirements of EN15713 security level 6, suitable for confidential and top-secret data that, if disclosed, could have severe consequences.
 The cross-cut action reduces paper of 2mm stripes or pieces with a maximum surface area of 320mm².
-After the paper is shredded it is compacted under massive pressure into solid bales ready for transportation to a recycler.
+After the paper is shredded, it is compacted under massive pressure into solid bales ready for transportation to a recycler.
 Our security vetted staff are there to handle the destruction from start to finish and provide a certificate of destruction once the job is complete.